jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 When creating and defining resources in a Pulumi project, the fundamental consideration you need think of when adding a resource is "which layer does this resource live in?".
 You generally shouldn't have resources from different layers in the same project, because the rate of change of those resources will be different and the risk of changing them is different.

-## Principal 2: Resource Lifecycle
+## Principle 2: Resource Lifecycle

-{% include note.html content="This principal comes to you thanks to my wonderful colleague Ringo De Smet, who reminded me of the importance of breaking the rules when reviewing this post" %}
+{% include note.html content="This principle comes to you thanks to my wonderful colleague Ringo De Smet, who reminded me of the importance of breaking the rules when reviewing this post" %}

-As with all principals in life, there are situations where principal 1 doesn't broadly apply.
+As with all Principle in life, there are situations where principle 1 doesn't broadly apply.

 There are resources within the above layers where you might think "ah! this is a network resources so I'll put it in my network project" but the _lifecycle_ of the resource doesn't necessarily fit as a shared resource.
 A great example of this is an AWS security group.